 “with their subject matter expertise, knowledge of how people learn, and knowledge of each student, to determine individual needs, adjusting their lessons in response to questions and behaviors.”

-How to personalise language learning in your classroom?
+How to personalize language teaching in your classroom?

 The following 8 ideas are easy to deploy in all language classrooms and for all types of learners.
 Give them a go and see what difference they make!